 - Decide how you should be treated differently.
 What would the ideal situation or relationship look like?
 Define it.
 For example: I want my sister to ask me before she drops the kids off at my house.

-I know my example (sister) was an easy situation, but you know, this lesson goes for all types of relationships.
 We let people speak to us, make demands, and treat us in ways that only continue to if we let them.
 If somebody you know takes advantage of you, think about why they do.
-It could be they’re just a Class A jerk, or it could be that you’ve let them think you’re OK with it and won’t do anything.
-Cease and desist, my friends!
+It could be they’re just a jerk, or it could be that you’ve let them think you’re OK with bad treatment and won’t do anything about it.
+Stop, my friends!

 Really, if at all possible, put an end to it.